-If you’re looking for an easy, comforting and delicious vegetarian chili recipe, you’re going to love this Black Bean Chili in Instant Pot!
+If you're looking for an easy, comforting and delicious vegan chili recipe, you're going to love this dump and start Black Bean Chili in Instant Pot!
 Creamy black beans simmered with tomatoes, corn, peppers and fire roasted green chilies, and seasoned with taco seasoning and a secret ingredient!
 YUM!

 I also add sweet corn and peppers which add a great depth of texture and flavor to this dish.

 The bitterness and smokiness of the cocoa powder actually balances the acidity of tomatoes in this chili really well.
 I add a dash of fresh lime juice, sprinkle some cheese on top and dive right in!